SimonAayani/csc309-PairWise/deliverables/iteration-02.review.md

 #### Decisions that turned out well

   > GitHub Issues
-  >* This decision was extremely useful, as it allowed our group to work on tasks and know for certain that no one else would be.
+  >* 'Issues' are a GitHub feature and are a great way to keep track of tasks, improvements, and code issues for projects.
+They are similar to emails except that they can be shared and discussed with other team members.
+This decision to use GitHub Issues was extremely useful, as it allowed our group to claim certain tasks to let others know what each member was working on.
+This was an easier communication method rathering than having to ask other group members repeatedly about which tasks were already being worked on.
 Since we could assign each task to a group member there was no confusion as to who was doing what.

   > Slack GitHub Feed
-  >* The Slack GitHub Feed was successful as it allowed us to see when new things were pushed to the repo, and thus allowing us to get the newest version of everyfile so that when each person went to commit they could easily do so.
+  >* The Slack GitHub Feed was successful as it allowed us to see when new pieces of code/files were pushed to the repository, and thus allowing us to get the newest version of every file so that when each person went to commit they could easily do so.

 #### Decisions that did not turn out as well as we hoped